 - Voting is one of our most important and visible responsibilities as citizens.
 Yet, fewer than 45% of registered voters and 35% of eligible voters usually vote.

 - Most Americans try to get out of jury duty.

 - Community service is often seen as a once or twice a year activity

-Each nation faces economic, social, environmental, security, educational, legal, and health challenges.
-The solutions to these challenges are most effective when a great number of citizens are involved in making them.
+Each nation faces challenges – economic, social, environmental, security, educational, legal, and health.
+The solutions to these challenges are most effective when a large number of citizens participate in making them.

 “All that is necessary for the triumph of evil is for good people to do nothing.” – Edmund Burke

 And, too many good Americans aren’t doing enough.